Where are we today?

 Firstly I like to take this opportunity by saying thank you for visiting this webpage, which focuses on that all in important subject and question of “Preservation”.
 The purpose of this page is to gauge interest, advice and guidance from a variety of sources including other preservation groups; Individuals and/or other interested parties and organisations.
 This could also be an excellent medium for setting up a project and running with it into the future.

-The class 90s entered their 27th year of passenger operations on the 12th July 2015 and so the clock is now ticking down on the future of these versatile electric locomotives.
-Therefore, is it time to give some thought to the idea of preservation?
-It was hoped that the creation of the website and CNELG would stimulate interest and maybe even action, but progress is slow at present.
-There are a host of reasons why preservation is NOT making much headway and this could be attributed to a number of possible reasons.
-These include:
+The class 90s entered their 33rd year of passenger operations on the 12th July 2021 Therefore, it is time to give some thought to the idea of preservation?
+It was hoped that the creation of the website and CNELG would stimulate interest and maybe even action, but progress on a personal level has been slow.
+However, the creation of Locomotive Services by a wealthy businessman has resulted in two class 90s being preserved, these being 90001 and 90002, which transferred to the operator in the summer of 2020 after finishing with Greater Anglia.

 What is the Aim?